sigstore/sigstore-blog/content/proving-what-agents-did.md

 // internal nodes are SHA-256(MERKLE_NODE_DOMAIN_ALPHA || left || right).
 ```

-Event leaves are hashed canonical JSON with a scheme-specific prefix; internal nodes pair siblings the same way Certificate Transparency and Rekor do.
-If you've read those internals, the tree walk is familiar — applied to audit-event leaves instead of log entries.
+Event leaves are hashed canonical JSON with a scheme-specific prefix; internal nodes pair siblings with the same domain-separated construction used in Certificate Transparency.
+The Merkle root is what gets dropped into the in-toto subject, making the session's entire event history a single verifiable digest.

-And the per-host `ledger.ndjson` is the other transparency-log primitive: an append-only, hash-chained log of *every* session, guarded by a file lock, where each new session commits its digest onto the chain. `nono audit verify` checks that a session is included in that chain and that the chain itself is intact — structurally, an inclusion proof against a local log.
+The second structure is the per-host `ledger.ndjson`: an append-only, hash-chained log of *every* session on the machine, guarded by a file lock, where each new session commits its digest onto the chain. `nono audit verify` checks that a session is included in that chain and that the chain itself is intact — an inclusion check against a locally-held, tamper-evident log.
+It's a local transparency log — the transparency guarantee holds (hash-chained, tamper-evident, supports inclusion checks) but verifiability is scoped to the host rather than being publicly witnessable.
+There's no external witness and no global verifiability, but you don't need them: if the host is compromised enough to undetectably forge the chain, the audit trail is the least of your problems.

 The attestation itself is built by the same signing path nono uses for everything else — there's no special-case audit signer, just a Merkle root dropped into an in-toto subject: